 We do not achieve Moksha by living life passively or choosing to exit life.
 Death is only a temporary state.
 Our soul will take on a body again to continue our efforts toward freedom.
 We achieve Moksha by living with spiritual courage, engaged in whatever we are given to do, drawing on the Divine to act through us and give us guidance.
 Our challenges in life keep us moving so that we can make great progress toward Moksha and salvation.
 When we have achieved Moksha we are no longer caught in the maelstrom of life’s storms because we live life at a different level.

 The practice of meditation is essential for making progress toward Moksha.
 In meditation we learn how to tune into our soul nature and draw guidance.
 I highly recommend that you give meditation a try.
 On the most practical level, medical research has demonstrated that meditation is more effective than medications in most cases to treat anxiety and depression.
 When meditating we tune into our Divine Friend and this is the ultimate cure for loneliness.
 Once you have felt that presence you will find the Divine reflected in people and experiences everywhere and you will begin to recognize soul friends in the world.

 Yogananda’s teachings on meditation are simple, practical and suitable for people regardless of their outer roles in life.
-If you would like to learn to meditate, we have a free Learn to Meditate Mini-Course on our www.ananda.org website.
+If you would like to learn to meditate, we have a free 5 Essential Keys to Meditation on our website.

 Many blessings to you.
 May you make great spiritual progress in this life.
 May you be filled with Light.